What is the ScanNCut SDX2200?

 Once your adhesive mat has lost its stick, then a little trick I like to do is to use Spray Mount on the back of the paper/card to keep it temporarily adhered to the mat while the machine cuts.
 If you do this, it’s important not to spray the mat itself, only the paper, or you’ll risk pulling adhesive into your machine.
 Of course, this does leave a sticky residue on the back of your paper/card, so if you need both sides of your paper/card free from adhesive – it’s time to replace your mat.
-The mats come in at around £20 each – but prices have been forced up to around £30 during the pandemic, so if you see them for £20, you might want to buy a couple.
+The mats come in at around £20 each – but prices have gone up to around £30 more recently so if you see them for £20, you might want to buy a couple.

 You’ll also need to replace the blades every now and then, depending on what type of material you’re cutting.
 I cut mostly paper and card, and the blades will last 2+ years with ease.

 How big is the ScanNCut SDX2200 and how portable is it?